Meet the Team

 • Jule in a white shirt with blonde hair in a bun and sunglasses on her head, wearing long earrings and a blue COP28 keycord.

-Jule Schnakenberg, Finance Coordinator, Germany
+Jule Schnakenberg, Executive Director, Germany

 Jule Schnakenberg is a member of the Core-Team of the World’s Youth for Climate Justice (WYCJ), and has an interest in using (international) law to further progress on climate justice and intergenerational equity.